Wind Techs Play a Critical Role Keeping the Power On

 In 2005, he was the first H&N tech to climb a wind tower.
 “It was in Oregon,” he says.
 “Two techs from Japan flew to the U.S. trying to solve a problem.
 They didn’t have the right tools, so they found us.”

-“Wind energy is increasingly critical for the power grid, which means the work we do is critical.”
+“Wind energy is increasingly critical for the power grid, which means the work we do is also critical.”

 Business Manager, H&N Wind